sahandkhoshdel99/Intelligent-Systems-ML-/Comparing Clustering Algorithms - Case Study/README.md

 3. BIC/AIC score for GMM with sci-kit learn
 4. Reachability plot for OPTICS

-More details are accessible in both Clustering Report and Clustering Slides pdf files.
+More details are accessible in both Clustering Report and Clustering Slides pdf files located in the "Documents" directory